Pennsylvania Concealed Carry Weapon (CCW): Gun Laws, Application, Requirements & Online Training

 Pennsylvania CCW Permit Requirements

 Applicants for a Pennsylvania CCW permit must meet strict requirements, including age, residency, mental health, criminal history, and federal qualifications.
-A good cause must be provided for concealed carry, and the law enforcement agency reviews applications thoroughly.
+A good cause must be provided for concealed carry, and the law enforcement agency must review applications thoroughly.

 How to Apply for a CCW Permit